N. Korea reports 6 deaths after admitting COVID-19 outbreak

-SEOUL, South Korea (AP) — North Korea said Friday that six people died and 350,000 have been treated for a fever that has spread “explosively” across the nation, a day after its first acknowledgement of a COVID-19 outbreak.
+SEOUL, South Korea (AP) — Six people have died and 350,000 have been treated for a fever that has spread “explosively” across North Korea, state media said Friday, a day after acknowledging a COVID-19 outbreak for the first time in the pandemic.

-The true scale is unclear, but a big COVID-19 outbreak could be devastating in a country with a broken health care system and an unvaccinated, malnourished population.
-North Korea, which likely doesn’t have sufficient COVID-19 tests and other medical equipment, said it didn't know the case of the mass fevers.
+North Korea likely doesn’t have sufficient COVID-19 tests and other medical equipment and said it didn’t know the cause of the mass fevers.
+But a big COVID-19 outbreak could be devastating in a country with a broken health care system and an unvaccinated, malnourished population.

 The North’s official Korean Central News Agency said of the 350,000 people who developed fevers since late April, 162,200 have recovered.
 It said 18,000 people were newly found with fever symptoms on Thursday alone, and 187,800 people are being isolated for treatment.